A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-Despite the use of the variable maximum packing fraction the \gleich{eq:allgvisko} corresponds to the so-called \Farris model~\cite{1968_Farris} also referred to in~\cite{2010_Brouwers} and \cite{1990_Cheng}.
+In \gleich{eq:allgvisko}~$\varphi_{Tm}^{m}$ refers to the maximum packing fraction after the~$m$th construction step that will be calculated in \abschnitt{sec:Packungsdichte}.
+Writing down \gleich{eq:allgvisko} we make the important assumption that the viscosity change in each step~$m$ depends on the actual maximum packing fraction value~$\varphi_{Tm}^{m}$ and not only on the final value~$\varphi_T=\varphi_{Tn}^{n}$.
+Despite the use of the variable maximum packing fraction \gleich{eq:allgvisko} corresponds to the so-called \Farris model (\citet{1968_Farris}) also referred to in~\citet{2010_Brouwers,1993a_Sudduth,1990_Cheng}.
 So we have found an interesting connection between the differential \Bruggeman model and the \Farris model which is drawn by the discrete construction process.
-Remarkably, the approach followed in \cite{1990_Cheng} includes a viscosity relation which depends on the particle size class, that is the particle radius.
-Although this additional degree of freedom is useful for fitting purposes, it is inconsistent with the assumptions of the models by \Bruggeman and \Farris, which only consider a relative but not an absolute influence of the particle radius.
-Therefore, we will not use this approach in the current work.
-In later sections we will use the result~\eqref{eq:rekursallgvisko} as a general formula for the apparent viscosity of hierarchical polydisperse suspensions (compare \abschnitt{sec:Aufbauprozess}).
-It is important to note that the extension of the \gleich{eq:allgexpetasternmitdphiphic} to~\eqref{eq:rekursallgvisko} has been conducted by means of considering the complete \Taylor expansion of relation~\eqref{eq:viskogleichung}, suggesting the admissibility of arbitrary volume fractions of the individual size classes which is uncertain regarding the notion of the construction process.
-Since it is not possible to state a limiting value of~$\phi_{P,i+1}$ for the validity of the result~\eqref{eq:rekursallgvisko}, we will though use this equation at least as a reasonable approximation also for higher values of~$\phi_{P,i+1}$.
-To sum up, we state that the \gleich{eq:allgexpetasternmitdphiphic} resulting form the construction process is at least justified for the first two orders of~$\phi_{P,i+1}$, while the \Farris model (corresponding to the \gleich{eq:rekursallgvisko}) provides a useful but possibly unjustified extrapolation for high values of~$\phi_{P,i+1}$.
+It is important to note that in extending \gleich{eq:allgetasterniplus1} to~\eqref{eq:allgvisko} we have considered the complete \Taylor expansion of relation~\eqref{eq:viskogleichung}, suggesting the admissibility of arbitrary volume fractions of the individual size classes which is uncertain regarding the notion of the construction process.
+Since it is not possible to state a limiting value of~$\phi_{m}^*$ for the validity of the result~\eqref{eq:allgvisko}, we will use this equation at least as a reasonable approximation also for higher values of~$\phi_{m}^*$.